-- D. Penalties.
-Individuals found to have violated this policy may be subject to penalties provided for in other University policies dealing with the underlying conduct, that is, the Faculty handbook, the Staff handbook, and the Student Code of Conduct handbook.
-Individuals who are members of the ASU-J community are subject to all local, state, and federal statutes.
-Violators may also face IT-specific penalties, including temporary or permanent reduction or elimination of some or all IT privileges.
-The appropriate penalties shall be determined by the applicable disciplinary authority in consultation with the Systems Administrator. - E. Legal Liability for Unlawful Use.
-In addition to University discipline, Users may be subject to criminal prosecution, civil liability, or both for unlawful use of any IT System. - F. Appeals.
+- 4. Legal Liability for Unlawful Use.
+In addition to University discipline, Users may be subject to criminal prosecution, civil liability, or both for unlawful use of any IT Resources. - 5.
+Appeals.
 Users found in violation of this policy may appeal or request reconsideration of any imposed disciplinary action in accordance with the appeals provisions of the relevant disciplinary procedures.